Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 Let $\mathcal{R}=\{r_1, r_2, \cdots, r_{\max}\}$ denote the ordered boundaries with $r_1 < r_2 < \cdots < r_{\max}$.
 For each $h\in\mathcal{R}$, define

 which induces a rank partition $[l,h]$ with $l=\mathrm{prev}(h)+1$.
-The full rank $r_{\max}$ is thus partitioned into non-overlapping rank partitions induced by the boundaries in $\mathcal{R}$.
-As illustrated in Figure~\ref{fig:raflora}, when three clients have increasing local ranks $r_1$, $r_2$, and $r_3$, these boundaries divide the full rank into three partitions, each corresponding to the portion of the update that is supported by a given subset of clients.
+The full rank $r_{\max}$ is thus partitioned into non-overlapping rank partitions.
+As illustrated in Figure~\ref{fig:raflora}, when three clients have local ranks $r_1$, $r_2$, and $r_3$, these boundaries divide the full rank into three partitions.

-For each rank partition ending at boundary $h$, aggregation uses only the clients whose local rank satisfies $r_k \ge h$, so that aggregation weights reflect the clients that genuinely contribute information at this rank.
-We denote this set of effective contributors by $\mathcal{C}_h = \{ k \in \mathcal{M}_t \mid r_k \ge h \}$, with the corresponding total sample size $N_h = \sum_{k \in \mathcal{C}_h} n_k$, where $n_k$ denotes the local sample size of client $k$.
-As shown in Figure~\ref{fig:raflora}, all clients contribute to the shared-rank partition $[1,r_1]$, fewer clients contribute to the second partition $[r_1+1,\,r_2]$, and only the highest-rank client contributes to the last partition $[r_2+1,\,r_3]$.
+For each rank partition ending at boundary $h$, aggregation uses only the clients whose local rank satisfies $r_k \ge h$, so that global aggregation weights reflect the clients that effectively contribute information at this rank.
+We denote this set of effective contributors by $\mathcal{C}_h = \{ k \in \mathcal{M}_t \mid r_k \ge h \}$, with the corresponding total sample size $N_h = \sum_{k \in \mathcal{C}_h} n_k$, where $n_k$ denotes the local sample size of the client $k$.
+As illustrated in Figure~\ref{fig:raflora}, all clients contribute to the shared-rank partition $[1,r_1]$, fewer clients contribute to the intermediate second partition $[r_1+1,\,r_2]$, and only the highest-rank client contributes to the last partition $[r_2+1,\,r_3]$.